nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    listed out and displayed in the List Panel.

-### Delete Internships by Index
+### Delete Internships by Indices
 Prerequisites: List all internships using the `list` command.
 Multiple internships are present in the list.

 1. `delete-index 1`

    **Expected**: The first internship entry in the List Panel is deleted.
-If the right UI panel was displaying the details of the deleted internship entry, it defaults to displaying the welcome message.
+If the View Panel was displaying the details of the deleted internship entry, it defaults to displaying the welcome message.

 2. `delete-index 1 2`